Den of Lions · Chapter 2

 Danel's cohort is tested in the palace, and his ten-day appeal forces Ashpenaz to risk vegetables and water before the king.

 Ashpenaz entered the dining hall at dawn with a clay tablet and the unhurried authority of a man who had managed captive youth for longer than most of them had been alive.
 Sunlight slanted through the high clerestory windows.
-The four hundred had been reduced to forty—the Judean contingent, separated for orientation.
+Four hundred had become forty—the Judean cohort, separated for orientation and closer observation.

 Danel sat on his bench with the System window hanging at the edge of his vision.
 E-rank.
 One Bond.
 Unchanged since last night.
 He ate the breakfast bread and drank the milk.
-No altar-marks on the morning meal—unsacrificed food he could accept.
-The distinction mattered.
+No altar-marks on the morning meal.
+No libation scent on the cup.
+Food he could receive without inward argument.

 Hanan watched him eat and said nothing.
 Mishael ate carefully and said less.
-Azaryah was absent—dragged to a holding cell the night before for refusing to enter the dining hall at all.
+Azaryah was absent—taken to a holding cell the night before for refusing even to cross the threshold of the hall.

 "You will be tested today.
 Language.
 Mathematics.
 Court protocol.
 Physical fitness.
 The results determine your track.
 Those who score highest enter the king's circle.
 Those who do not—" He paused. "—will find other uses for their time."

-The king’s circle meant proximity to power.
-Everything else meant proximity to nothing.
-The empire sorted its captives by utility, efficiently, and without sentiment.
+The king's circle meant proximity to power.
+Everything else meant proximity to obscurity, and obscurity inside an empire this large was only a slower word for disposal.

-The language assessment was conducted in a low-ceilinged room that smelled of old ink.
+The language assessment took place in a low-ceilinged room that smelled of old ink and damp clay.
 A Bavelian examiner read passages in Akkadian, Sumerian, and Aramaic.
 The exiles translated.
-Danel translated all three and added marginal notes on the Sumerian passages where the examiner’s pronunciation had introduced ambiguity.
+Danel translated all three and added two marginal notes where the examiner's Sumerian pronunciation had blurred the meaning of a legal formula.

 The examiner stared at his tablet for a long time.